pchemguy/SecureADODB-Fork/Query Parameters.md

 permalink: /query-parameters
 ---

-The AdoParameterProvider and AdoTypeMappings classes ([SecureADODB-RD][])  assist with parameterized queries (the RD refers to the original RubberDuck version of the library, while PG suffix designates this fork).
+The AdoParameterProvider and AdoTypeMappings classes ([SecureADODB-RD][])  assist with parameterized queries.
 SecureADODB-PG modifies AdoTypeMappings and replaces AdoParameterProvider with the DbParameters class.

 ### AdoTypeMappings